 Services for the Latino Community:

 SAFE staff and volunteers provide free educational programs to civic organizations, schools, workplaces, allied professionals, the faith community and other community groups upon request.
-Programs incorporate all aspects of issues related to domestic and sexual violence.
-Like all SAFE services, these educational programs are free.
+Programs incorporate issues related to domestic and sexual violence, stalking and SAFE services as a whole, all programs are free.

 domestic violence and sexual assault.
 Please see our Volunteer tab for more information.